A-Abdeen/net-cat/readme.md

 **Running the Server**

-1. Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine
-2. Navigate to the project directory and enter the server directory.
+2. Navigate to the project directory and enter the server directory
-3. Open a terminal or command prompt.
+3. Open a terminal or command prompt

 ### To start the server, run the following command: